Calculator

 Home Buying Closing Cost Calculator

-Calculate property purchase closing costs such as transfer tax, notary, land registry and broker fees online.
+Calculate property purchase closing costs such as transfer tax, notary, land registry and broker fees.
+For German property purchases, select the state to apply the stored transfer-tax rate automatically.

 Inputs